Overview

 The Pods skill

-Agent interactions with Pods are powered by the Pods skill — a set of tools that lets agents read and write to a Pod's conversations, files, and tasks.
+Agent interactions with Pods are powered by the Pods skill — a set of tools that lets agents read and write to a Pod's conversations, files, tasks, and metadata.

 One of the Pods skill's tools lets an agent list all Pods the user can access, making it possible to build cross-Pod workflows without hardcoding specific Pod references.